 - Work on your application.

-- Submit application and all supplemental materials by January 1st.
+- Submit application and all supplemental materials by January 15 for first-round consideration.
 A complete description of our application requirements can be found above on our Application Checklist.

 * Revisit Day is an opportunity for accepted students to return to take another look at Putney before deciding to enroll.
-Formal invitations will be mailed after March 10th.
+Formal invitations will be mailed to accepted students on March 10th.
 Click here to view the full school calendar.
 Please don’t hesitate to be in touch with the Admission Office by phone (802) 387-6219 or email email@example.com.